tartley/tartley.github.io/posts/new-laptop-time.md

 I have a few constraints:

-* About the same size as the current laptop's 14 inches, or maybe a tiny bit bigger.
+* About the same size as the current Thinkpad's 14 inches, or maybe a tiny bit bigger.
-* I work on Ubuntu Linux, so it has to run that comfortably.
+* I work on Ubuntu Linux, so I'll need to check it plays nicely.
 * It should support modern gaming.
-* Plenty of monitor ports.
+* Plenty of monitor ports, and/or the grunt to daisy chain them.
-* A headphone jack.
+* Is it too much to ask for a headphone jack in 2022?
 * Ability for me to open it up, swap out the battery, drives, RAM.
 * 3:2 display would be nice, but these are rare.
-* A budget of $2,000.
+* A budget of $2,000 (saving a bit of my bonus for other hardware-related things.)

 Reading around, I got sort-of up to speed on components.